TROVE + THE FUTURE of NEWS

 4. STARS and COMMENTS (iOS and Web App)

-The addition of Stars and Comments was the first major modifications made to the Trove product.
-We did it first on the web app with iOS immediately following.
-In Trove starring was a quick way for followers to provide validation to a trove's curator.
+Adding Stars and Comments was the first major modification to the Trove product.
+We did it first on the web app, with iOS immediately following.
+In Trove, starring was a quick way for followers to provide validation to a trove's curator.
 It served as a virtual high-five or short hand for, "Thanks for picking this article, it resonates with me."
 The star animation was added to make the action more visceral and addictive.
-In addition to the animation I insisted on an audio cue which made it into the web app, but not the iOS nor Android UX.
+In addition to the animation, I insisted on an audio cue, which made it into the web app but not the iOS or Android UX.

 . . . . .